Native Son: Book Three: Fate

 During his first few days in prison, Bigger does not eat, drink, or talk to anyone.
 Then Jan comes to visit him.
-He says Bigger has taught him a lot about black < > white relationships, and offers him the help of a Communist lawyer named Boris Max.
+He says Bigger has taught him a lot about black and white relationships, and offers him the help of a Communist lawyer named Boris Max.
 In the long hours that Max and Bigger spend talking, Bigger starts understanding his relationships with his family and with the world.
 He acknowledges his fury, his need for a future, and his wish for a meaningful life.
-He reconsiders his attitudes about white people, whether they are aggressive like Britten, or accepting like Jan.
+He reconsiders his attitudes about white people, whether they are aggressive like Britten or accepting like Jan.

+Throughout the trial, the prosecuting team focus primarily on Mary's murder and pay significantly less attention to Bessie's murder.
+It is also falsely argued that Bigger raped Mary before killing her.
+The novel finishes with Max's lengthy closing argument.
+In it, he does not argue that Bigger is innocent.
+Rather he talks about how whites have intentionally blinded themselves to racial oppression, and that the ghettos, in turn, have fueled oppression and crime.
+He concludes with the statement that the court cannot sentence Bigger to death when they have not even acknowledged that as a human being he has the right to exist.
+Max urges for them to give him life in prison instead.

 Bigger is found guilty and sentenced to death for murder.
-By the end of the novel, he appears to have come to terms with his fate.
+As his execution draws near, he appears to have come to terms with his fate.

 Development

 The Book-of-the-Month Club exerted influence to have Native Son edited.
 Wright originally had a scene where Bigger and a friend illegally masturbate in a movie theater, and other lines showing that Mary sexually arouses Bigger.
 Library of America published a restored draft version of the book assembled by editor Arnold Rampersad.